department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits.md

   - heading:
     links:
     - url: /burials-and-memorials/survivor-and-dependent-benefits/burial-costs
-      title: Burial Allowance Application Process
+      title: Handling Burial Costs (Allowances)
-      description: Apply to get paid back for funeral and other burial costs.
+      description: Find out if you can get paid back for funeral and other burial costs.
     - url: /burials-and-memorials/survivor-and-dependent-benefits/compensation
       title: Compensation for Survivors and Dependents
       description: Find out if you can get tax-free monetary benefits.